 Some sexual harassment can be more overt, such as making blatant advances toward a person.
 In other cases, it may be more subtle, such as when a co-worker makes inappropriate jokes.
 It can also include sharing unwanted information about sexual activities, and anything that makes someone comfortable can count as harassment as well.
 There is no place for leering, lewd comments and suggestive behavior in a professional setting.

 If someone does experience sexual harassment in his or her Florida workplace, he or she has the right to speak out about it.
 It could be grounds for a civil claim against an employer, and a victim may be able to claim damages for emotional and mental duress.
-To learn more about this possibility, it may help to speak with an experienced attorney about the legal options available.
+To learn more about this possibility, it may help to speak with an experienced employment law attorney about the legal options available.